imodpasteur/ShareLoc.XYZ/docs/How_to.md

 You can load files with the following formats: [SMLM(.smlm)](https://github.com/imodpasteur/smlm-file-format), ThunderSTORM(.csv/.xls), RapidSTROM, ZEISS(ELYRA), Nikon NSTORM(txt).

-If you have other file format which is not supported yet, please upload a [sample file](https://www.dropbox.com/request/IyZ7HkzHUpB0t5Mkp46l), and [send us a message](https://oeway.typeform.com/to/rdkPmd?typeform-source=shareloc.xyz) to describe your file format, we will try to support your file format.
+If your file format is not supported yet, please upload a [sample file](https://www.dropbox.com/request/IyZ7HkzHUpB0t5Mkp46l), and [send us a message](https://oeway.typeform.com/to/rdkPmd?typeform-source=shareloc.xyz) to describe your file format.
+We will try to support it in the future.

 * You can zoom in/out
   * using the mouse wheel on the computer